 Once the RFCUNY employee is entered into the CUNYFirst system, they can be directed to the College ID room, located in the Library building, Room LB-02.
 It is open from 9:00 AM to 5:00 PM, Monday through Friday.
 All RFCUNY employees must carry their campus ID card and display it when asked by Public Safety.

 In accordance with RFCUNY's Policy #506-H - "Time off and Leave Benefits," it is Queensborough Community College's policy that grant-sponsored employees take all annual leave during the fiscal year in which they are accrued or receive an annual leave payout from that project fiscal year, in accordance with NYS labor laws.

 If an employee has exhausted the work hours in their appointment, PIs must instruct employees to stop working and use their annual leave.
 Project directors who allow employees to continue working must obtain approval from OGSP (via a Retroactive Timesheet with GO approval) and show that sufficient funds are available in their project to cover BOTH the extra work hours and the full annual leave payout.

 OGSP maintains no accounts or funds to cover these overages.
 If incurred, these overages must be covered by the PI's academic department, the college's tax levy budget, or some other source of funds.
 Payment for annual leave hours not taken are subject to the availability of funds, sponsor regulations and may be forfeited if arrangements have not been made for payment.Annual Leave Policy Form

 Who to Contact

 Keep in mind that RFCUNY and QCC are two separate entities.
 Any questions and/or issues with timesheets, payroll, etc. PIs should contact the Office of Grants/Sponsored Programs at (718) 631-6357.
-PIs may also contact the following Research Foundation CUNY Administrators:
+PIs may also contact the following Research Foundation CUNY Human Resources and Payroll Coordinators.